webix-hub/docs/data/desktop/plain_dynamic_loading.md

 Note that your server script should be able to handle these parameters.
 }}

-##Serverside Response
+##Server-side Response

-Serverside response should include the following information:
+Server-side response should include the following information:

 - **data**  - the array of data records;
 - **pos** - position in the data component to add the loaded data to (*required during each dynamic loading call*);